Jonathan Kew, Stefan Löffler, Charlie Sharpsteen

 If you are using a stable version of TeXworks, "A short manual for TeXworks" should be included automatically.
 Despite its name, it is quite extensive and should provide all the necessary information for normal usage.
 This manual normally is accessible from the "Help" menu (and possibly also from other locations, such as the Microsoft Windows start menu).

-"A short manual for TeXworks" in its latest version is also available on Google Code.
+"A short manual for TeXworks" in its latest version is also available on GitHub.

 For script authors, the primary resource is Paul A. Norman's TeXworks Scripting Information page.